-- (a) DEFINITION.-In this section, the term "Council" has the meaning given that term in section 1301 of this title. - (b) APPLICATION.- - (1) IN GENERAL.-Except as provided in paragraph (2), the requirement for adjustment under subsection (c) applies to a dollar threshold that is specified in law as a factor in defining the scope of the applicability of a policy, procedure, requirement, or restriction provided in that law to the procurement of property or services by an executive agency, as the Council determines. - (2) EXCEPTIONS.-Subsection (c) does not apply to dollar thresholds- $\,$ - (A) in chapter 67 of this title; - (B) in sections 3141 to 3144, 3146, and 3147 of title 40; or - (C) the United States Trade Representative establishes pursuant to title III of the Trade Agreements Act of 1979 (19 U.S.C.
-2511 et seq.). - (3) RELATIONSHIP TO OTHER INFLATION ADJUSTMENT AUTHORITIES.-This section supersedes the applicability of other provisions of law that provide for the adjustment of a dollar threshold that is adjustable under this section. - (c) REQUIREMENT FOR PERIODIC ADJUSTMENT.- - (1) Baseline constant dollar value.-For purposes of paragraph (2), the baseline constant dollar value for a dollar threshold- - (A) in effect on October 1, 2000, that was first specified in a law that took effect on or before October 1, 2000, is the October 1, 2000, constant dollar value of that dollar threshold; and - (B) specified in a law that takes effect after October 1, 2000, is the constant dollar value of that threshold as of the effective date of that dollar threshold pursuant to that law. - (2) ADJUSTMENT.-On October 1 of each year evenly divisible by 5, the Council shall adjust each acquisition-related dollar threshold provided by law, as described in subsection (b)(1), to the baseline constant dollar value of that threshold.
+- (a) DEFINITION.-In this section, the term "Council" has the meaning given that term in section 1301 of this title. - (b) APPLICATION.- - (1) IN GENERAL.-Except as provided in paragraph (2), the requirement for adjustment under subsection (c) applies to a dollar threshold that is specified in law as a factor in defining the scope of the applicability of a policy, procedure, requirement, or restriction provided in that law to the procurement of property or services by an executive agency, as the Council determines. - (2) EXCEPTIONS.-Subsection (c) does not apply to dollar thresholds- - (A) in chapters 67 and 83 of this title; - (B) in sections 3141 to 3144, 3146, and 3147 of title 40: - (C) the United States Trade Representative establishes pursuant to title III of the Trade Agreements Act of 1979 (19 U.S.C.
+2511 et seq.); or - (D) in sections 3131 through 3134 of title 40, except any modification of any such dollar threshold made by regulation in effect on the date of the enactment of this subparagraph shall remain in effect. - (3) RELATIONSHIP TO OTHER INFLATION ADJUSTMENT AUTHORITIES.-This section supersedes the applicability of other provisions of law that provide for the adjustment of a dollar threshold that is adjustable under this section. - (c) REQUIREMENT FOR PERIODIC ADJUSTMENT.- - (1) BASELINE CONSTANT DOLLAR VALUE.-For purposes of paragraph (2), the baseline constant dollar value for a dollar threshold- - (A) in effect on October 1, 2000, that was first specified in a law that took effect on or before October 1, 2000, is the October 1, 2000, constant dollar value of that dollar threshold; and - (B) specified in a law that takes effect after October 1, 2000, is the constant dollar value of that threshold as of the effective date of that dollar threshold pursuant to that law. - (2) ADJUSTMENT.-On October 1 of each year evenly divisible by 5, the Council shall adjust each acquisition-related dollar threshold provided by law, as described in subsection (b)(1), to the baseline constant dollar value of that threshold.